aronthill/EEGTestData/README.md

 **Example EEG recordings for testing RELAX-Jr**

-These are four example resting-state EEG recordings that may be used as test data files for the RELAX-Jr pre-processing software.
+These are four example resting-state EEG recordings taken from young children that may be used as test data files for the RELAX-Jr pre-processing software.
 Files are in EEGLAB (.set) format and are 3 minutes in length with a sampling rate of 500 Hz.
-EEG was recorded using a Geodesic SensorNet while childrem watched videos.
+EEG was recorded using a Geodesic SensorNet while children watched videos.

 These files were taken from a larger open-access (CCO license) dataset on the OpenNeuro repository recorded by a seperate lab to our own ( for full details see: https://openneuro.org/datasets/ds004635/versions/3.0.0).
 These files provided here purely for the purpose of testing the RELAX-Jr software.